grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 ## Updating Cortex configuration for Grafana Mimir

-Grafana Mimir 2.0.0 includes significant changes to simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage.
+Grafana Mimir 2.0.0 includes significant changes that simplifies the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage.
-All configuration parameters have been reviewed with this goal in mind.
-Parameters that do not require tuning have been removed, some parameters have been renamed so that they are more easily understood, and a number of parameters have updated default values so that Grafana Mimir is easier to run out of the box.
+Parameters that don't require tuning have been removed, some parameters have been renamed so that they are more easily understood, and a number of parameters have updated default values so that Grafana Mimir is easier to run out of the box.

 [`mimirtool`]({{< relref "../operators-guide/tools/mimirtool.md" >}}) has a command for converting Cortex configuration into Mimir configuration.
 You can use to update both flags and configuration files.